darklife/darkriscv/README.md

 From the processor point of view, there are only 2 stages and from the memory point of view, there are also 2 stages.
 But they are in different clock phases.
-In normal conditions, this is not recommended because decreases the performance by a 2x factor, but in the case of *darkriscv* the performance is always limited by the combinational logic regarding the instruction execution.
+In normal conditions, this is not recommended because decreases the performance by a 2x factor, but in the case of *DarkRISCV* the performance is always limited by the combinational logic regarding the instruction execution.